 After completion of the certificate, employment opportunities may exist as an Exercise and Cancer Specialist; Senior Exercise Physiologist/Physiotherapist; or Rehabilitation Manager, working in hospitals, private exercise clinics or oncology practices.

-New in 2019 - Graduate Certificate in Exercise Rehabilitation for Sports Injuries
+Graduate Certificate in Exercise Rehabilitation for Sports Injuries

 This course provides specialist knowledge and skill of biomechanics, metabolic, physiological-psychosocial aspects of the person to develop exercise programs for the enhancement and improved performance of individuals who are engaged in sporting or exercise activities.